tidyverse/tidyverse.org/content/blog/tidymodels-2023-q2/index.md

 </div>

-We'll highlight a few especially notable changes below: a new package for modeling data, nearest neighbor distance matching cross-validation for spatial data, and a website refresh.
+We'll highlight a few especially notable changes below: a new package with data for modeling, nearest neighbor distance matching cross-validation for spatial data, and a website refresh.

 First, loading the collection of packages: